 A widget enables you to create events once in Localist and publish everywhere with Widgets.
 Administrators and users can embed and display events or series of events on pages separate from the main calendar, such as the organization’s website homepage, partner organizations websites or other pages.
-In this article you’ll find:

 The Widget Builder